 For example, if you have 10 worksheets in the document, using this formula is going to occupy 10 cells starting from the cell where you entered the formula.

-Note that the formulas in Google Sheets are case insensitive, so you can use this formula name in all lowercase or all uppercase if you want.
+Note that theย formulas in Google Sheetsย are case-insensitive, so you can use this formula name in all lowercase or all uppercase if you want.

-So this is how you can use a simple Google app script code to quickly get the active sheet name (or all sheet names) in Google Sheets.
+So this is how you can use a simple Google Apps Script code to quickly get the active sheet name (or all sheet names) in Google Sheets.
+I hope you found this tutorial useful!